balladeer/effective-enigma/challenge-100-word-2022.md

 ****
 A Sun-touched Land
 <!-- Draft: 98 words -->
 Ran the beach this morning.
 In the gym after dark.
-Now I sit, suntanning, blue sky above, blue ocean below, the rock of the boat pulling cares away.
+Now I sit, suntanning.
+Blue sky above, blue ocean below, the rock of the boat pulling cares away.

 Spring break will end, but the semester is not over yet.
 I turn over to bronze more once-pale skin.